Warts and Plantar Warts - Surgery

 Surgery is an option if home treatment and

-treatment at your doctor's office has failed.
+treatment at your doctor's office have failed.
 Surgery for

 warts is usually quick and effective.
 No single

-surgical method is more effective than another in curing warts.
+surgical method is more effective than another in removing warts.
 Generally,

 doctors start with the surgical method that is least likely to cause